aws-samples/inspector2-enablement-with-cli/README.md

 ## 0. Important
-### 0.0.[UPDATE REQUIRED] Amazon Inspector2 now scans Lambda
+### 0.0.[NEW] Amazon Inspector2 now scans Lambda
 On Nov 28th 2022, [AWS announces Amazon Inspector support for AWS Lambda functions](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-amazon-inspector-support-aws-lambda-functions/).
-Stay tune for the upcoming updates on this page to cover Lambda activation at scale.
+This repository has been updated to cover **Lambda** scanning activation at scale: multi-accounts and multi-regions.

 ### 0.1.
 Amazon Inspector2 prerequites
 For Amazon Inspector2 to run CVE assessment, SSM Agent needs to be installed and [enabled](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) on the EC2 as per the [documentation](https://docs.aws.amazon.com/inspector/latest/user/getting_started_tutorial.html).
 By **SSM Agent enabled**, ensure that AWS System Manager is deployed and can communicate with your EC2 having the adequate instance profile.